yochaigal/cairn/wip/2e/factions.md

 ---
 layout: default
-title: Factions
+title: factions
 grand_parent: WIP
 parent: 2e
 nav_exclude: true
 search_exclude: true
 ---

-# Factions Overview
+# Factions

-Each region in your setting is dominated by one or more **Factions**, each with its own unique **Advantages**, **Goals**, and **Obstacles**.
-A Faction may be governed by a one or more powerful figures, but most of the time PCs will be dealing with subordinates known as Agents, tasked with helping complete a Faction's **Agenda**.
-Occasionally Agents will have personal motivations that differ from the Faction's main Agenda, a fact that canny PCs can exploit for their own gain.
-Place Agents in the **Heart** or otherwise appropriate location.
+Each region is dominated by one or more factions, each with its own unique **Advantages**, **Agenda**, and **Obstacles**.
+They each should have one or more representatives, or **Agents**, tasked with helping complete a faction's agenda.
+Agents are often in charge of completing one or more of the goals of the Agenda of a faction.
+Particularly large factions may have additional agents, each in charge of a distinct goal.
+Agents may have personal motivations that differ from the faction's main agenda, a fact that canny PCs can exploit for their own gain.

+> Do not feel limited by the table results below.
+If something feels "off" or a different table result would work better for your setting, use it!

 ## Advantages

-- Factions possess advantages that allow them to accomplish their goals, the culmination of which will result in fulfilling their Agendas.
-- Advantages reflect a Faction's influence, materials, wealth, and unique features.
-Advantages are best interpreted through the lens of the Faction's Type.
-- Factions add or lose advantages by trying to complete their agenda, leveraging their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.
+Factions possess advantages that assist them in accomplishing their agenda.
+Advantages reflect a faction's influence, materials, wealth, and other unique features.
+Factions add or lose advantages by trying to complete their agenda, leveraging their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.
+Larger factions will

 ## Agendas

-- All agendas have at least one obstacle that stands in the way of their completion.
-Additional obstacles can arise through Faction Actions (see below) or through developments in the fiction.
-- Factions will work to complete their agendas independently, enlisting the help of PCs only when it helps strengthen their agenda.
-- Agendas are accomplished through the completion of goals that work toward a clear objective or purpose.
-They are rooted in desire: that for power, wealth, revenge, resources, etc.
+Factions will work to complete their agendas independently, enlisting the help of PCs only when that would strengthen their agenda.
+Agendas are defined by a series of 3-5 goals that build toward a clear objective.
+Goals are _progressive_, building on the previous successes (or failures) of earlier goals.
-- Agendas should not be small things.
-Their successful completion should potentially change the landscape of a setting.

-### Goals

-- Each Faction should 3-4 [Goals](#goals) that _must_ be accomplished for this agenda to be accomplished.
-- Goals are _progressive_, each building on the previous successes (or failures) of earlier goals.
-- Most goals should focus on acquiring a distinct advantage in order to proceed to the next goal.
-- At least one goal should deal with the Faction's primary obstacle.
+Goals should focus on acquiring a distinct advantage in order to proceed to the next goal.
+At least one goal should deal with the faction's primary obstacle.
 This may be the first goal, or the last.

-## Agents

-- Agents are often in charge of completing one or more of the goals of the Agenda of a Faction.
-- Particularly large Factions may have additional Agents, often with each in charge of a different set of Resources
-- Small Factions may have a single leader that acts as Agent, and may even be a Faction of one!
+All agendas have at least one obstacle that stands in the way of their completion.
+Additional obstacles can arise through faction Actions (see below) or through developments in the fiction.

+Completing a faction's agendas should be a significant event, potentially changing the political or natural landscape of a region.

-> The region map should reflect the impact of Factions as they work on completing their agendas and acquiring more advantages.
+> The region map should reflect the impact of factions as they work on completing their agendas and acquiring more advantages.
-> Do not feel limited by the table results below.
-If something feels "off" or a different table result would work better for your setting, use it!

-## Creating Factions
+## Creating factions

 Roll one or more times on the [Faction Types](#faction-types), [Faction Traits](#faction-traits), [Faction Advantages](#faction-advantages) and [Faction Agendas](#faction-agendas) tables.